justinlocsei/himation/README.md

 ## Settings

-In order to run Himation, you will need to create a settings file at `config/settings.json`.
-The available settings and their defaults are below:
+In order to run Himation, you will need to create a settings file with the structure below, which shows the available settings and their defaults:

 ```javascript
 {